The absolute WORST part about baby congestion is the snot crystals that line the rim of her nostrils like a margarita glass.

 These simple things will allow him to get the rest he needs to attack the cold that’s causing the baby congestion in the first place.
 So tell me friend, how do you fight the booger battle at your house?

-- 6 Baby Constipation Remedies to Defeat the Nefarious Villain: Backed-Up Bowel
+6 Baby Constipation Remedies That will Defeat Any Backed-Up Bowel

 We ♥ honesty!
 This post contains affiliate links that provide extra money for our mutual coffee